CloudChi/FX-Framework/Introduction.md

     - Report a meaningful error about the missing module
     - Continue to function with the missing module, even in a limited way
       - For example, if a jet plane loses an engine, the pilot is alerted to the situation, but more importantly the plane can continue to fly, albeit in a limited and temporary way.
-        > What happens if the Error-handling module is missing?

 ## Philosophies / Principles